Bloating in Dogs

 As mentioned previously, consulting a vet will give you the best possible chance of giving your dog the best help possible.

 In short, it can be very risky to attempt to self-diagnose your dog when you start to see signs and symptoms of bloating.
-In order to ensure that there is not a greater problem at hand, it is always the best option to take your dog into the vet to have them checked out.
+In order to ensure that there is not a greater problem at hand, it is always the best option to take your dog to the vet to have them checked out.

 Signs of Bloating